We're here for you - for life.

 New Orleans, Louisiana 70118

 The request must be received and granted prior to the commencement of reciprocity services.
+The CDO will process the request and advise the student of their acceptance.

 Reciprocity allows: (1) in-office access to CDO resources library, publications, reference materials, handouts and other material as available, and (2) online access to job postings on Symplicity.